 Assuming a highly legible font such as Helvetica, using all capital letters and optimal negative space, the chart below is an aid in determining the height of lettering you'll need in order for your sign to be legible from a fixed location.

 Distance For Maximum Impact

 If the viewer of your sign is not stationary, larger letters will be needed.

-Though informative, the level of detail in this publication can be daunting.
 We can help you design graphics that are attractive and effective.